andrewyuanyuan/Extra-Credit-Mini-Project-1/README.md

 **Reference**:  [Learn Kubernetes in Under 3 Hours: A Detailed Guide to Orchestrating Containers](https://www.freecodecamp.org/news/learn-kubernetes-in-under-3-hours-a-detailed-guide-to-orchestrating-containers-114ff420e882/)

-**This is really an wonderful article, really helps a lot in helping me to have a deeper understanding on Docker and Kubernetes.**
+**This is really a wonderful article, really helps a lot in helping me to have a deeper understanding on Docker and Kubernetes.**

 ## Steps to get application work